 Now you may ask why I didn’t include this in the affiliate program portion?
 The answer is because although Amazon is an affiliate program I feel its a different beast than the other ones and has its own set of pros and cons.

 Amazon Pros and Cons

-- Since Amazon is such a huge website selling their products is a lot easier then selling products through other affiliates.
-People trust Amazon, they buy through them anyway, so pushing somebody to an Amazon product is usually fine with them and much easier then other vendors.
+- Since Amazon is such a huge website selling their products is a lot easier than selling products through other affiliates.
+People trust Amazon, they buy through them anyway, so pushing somebody to an Amazon product is usually fine with them and much easier than other vendors.